CreggLab/CreggLab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The Cregg Lab is part of the School of Medicine and Public Health at the University of Wisconsin-Madison.
 We are located in the Department of Neuroscience on the 5th floor of WIMR II.
-We are actively seeking talented individuals at all career stages.
-Click [**here**](https://cregglab.github.io/recruitment/) for more information.
+If you are interested in joining us, click [**here**](https://cregglab.github.io/recruitment/) for information about available openings.
+For all other inquiries:

 {%
   include button.html